takapi-s/staf/README.md

 ## Quick Start

 1. Launch the application
-2. Click the settings icon (⚙️)
-3. Enter your Google Gemini API key
+2. Open Settings (⚙️) and enter your Google Gemini API key
-4. Select a CSV file
+3. Load a CSV file
-5. Edit the prompt (e.g., "Convert product names to uppercase")
-6. Click the "Start Processing" button
-7. Export the results as CSV when complete
+4. Configure prompt and output columns, then Start

 ## Installation